enonic/old-xp-doc/doc/developer/projects/structure.rst

 Project structure
 =================

-To build applications with Enonic XP, you will typically setup a so-called project.
+To build applications with Enonic XP, you will typically setup a project.
 The fastest way to do this is using the init-project feature included in the Enonic XP toolbox utility.

 The project structure is a similar to a `Maven <https://maven.apache.org/>`_ projects for those who are familiar with that.